 Some recent high-profile campaigns show the power women can wield in philanthropy.
-Dartmouth College, for example, is close to achieving its goal of getting 100 female alumni to give $1 million each to the school.
-And as the 50th anniversary of Title IX approaches, women who once played college sports have donated millions to upgrade facilities and endow scholarships and coaching positions at their alma maters to give female athletes greater opportunities.
+Dartmouth College, in Hanover, New Hampshire, for example, achieved its goal of getting 100 female alumni to give $1 million each to the school.
+And with the 50th anniversary of Title IX in 2022, women who once played college sports have donated millions to upgrade facilities and endow scholarships and coaching positions at their alma maters to give female athletes greater opportunities.
 Carol Roberts, former chief financial officer for International Paper, donated $4 million to help build a field house at Yale University, where she played field hockey and softball in the 1970s.

 Jacovino says there are smaller ways that women can lead and step up for the causes closest to their hearts.
 “If you’re just somebody who invites people to your house, so your friends and work colleagues can hear about the wonderful work your charity is doing, you’re acting like a leader for that charity,” she says.
 “You don’t necessarily have to be on the board, but you’re putting yourself out there as a champion for the charities you feel are important.”

 And women can do the same in building a legacy for philanthropy in their own families, Jacovino says.
 “There’s a way for these women to pass their values on to their family members,” she says.
 “A lot of times they’ll create a donor-advised fund that they then invite their children and their grandchildren to help them choose charities to receive donations.”